Skip to content

 1. Threaded linear algebra

-You can make use of threaded (i.e., parallelized) linear algebra simply by running R code that uses R's linear algebra functions.
+In the future you may be able to make use of threaded (i.e., parallelized) linear algebra simply by running R code that uses R's linear algebra functions.

 Warning